 Facilitate community service to help develop a care for others and a heart to serve.

-Experience God's heart for the nations by going out and sharing their faith on the mission trip.
+Experience God's heart for the nations by going out and sharing their faith.

 Have fun and fellowship with each other at WIPEOUT! and other events.